THE HOPE CENTRE

 The fallout and destruction from the decades of civil unrest left the nation reeling.
 It was a nation without hope.
 Asian Outreach began serving in Cambodia in the early 1990’s and we are finally beginning to see hope reach those who need it most.
 Asian Outreach continues to respond to the overwhelming needs of this great region, but our resources are limited.

-Our most recent initiative, The Hope Centre (HC), has recently been completed.
-The HC is our response to meet many of these urgent needs.
-This centre will bring intensive agricultural training and non-formal education to those who need it most.
+The Hope Centre (HC) is our response to meet many of these urgent needs.
+This centre brings intensive agricultural training and non-formal education to those who need it most.
 Bringing quality education, micro-finance and resources to the region.
-The HC will provide families with the knowledge and resources necessary to increase their income, secure their futures and provide many of the necessities that we take for granted.
+The HC provides families with the knowledge and resources necessary to increase their income, secure their futures and provide many of the necessities that we take for granted.

 Here’s how you can help:

 - MORE THAN 75% OF THE POPULATION IS UNDER 35 YEARS OLD

 - MAJORITY OF THE CITIZENS LIVE ON LESS THAN $1 PER DAY – THIS IS EXTREME POVERTY

 - CITIZENS HAVE LITTLE, OR NO, ACCESS TO HEALTHCARE, CLEAN WATER AND EDUCATION

 Along with these important programs, Asian Outreach’s Community Hope Team brings the good news to every village we work in.
 We are motivated to “love God and love our neighbors.”
 Restoring Dignity: this means every life has value in God’s eyes.
 This motivates us to reach out to those who have no hope and no opportunity.